Leowrin/Arduino-Airplane/README.md

-# Drone
+# Arduino based radio-controlled airplane
-We created an arduino based rc airplane.
+We created an arduino based rc-airplane.

-We used two arduino nano v.3 to make the radio control, which is 3D-printed, and the airplane is made of foam.
+We used an arduino nano v.3 to make the radio controller, which is 3D-printed, and the airplane is made of polystyrene.

 The transciever we used is the <a href="https://github.com/Leowrin/Drone/tree/master/HC-12%20-Com." target="_blank">HC-12</a> module board.
 The radio frequency is 433Mhz and has a range between ~100[m] to ~1800[m] depending on the environment.